cronkitedata/rstudyguide/docs/033-groupby.md

 * Produce summary statistics for use in stories, such as the number of complaints by type of business or the number of c-sections by hospital or doctor.
 * Test data they receive from government and others for errors, such as missing codes, impossible combinations, sudden and suspicious patterns or incorrect totals when checked against an independent source.

-To refresh your memory, this query counts the number of schools and adds up the number of students by type of school while giving them descriptive names:
+This query counts the number of schools and adds up the number of students by type of school while giving them descriptive names:

 ```r